 Also, damages in a wrongful death case are financially compensated to the surviving spouse or next of kin.
 Moreover, there are damages that are only paid to certain parties involved, for example funeral expenses, which are usually paid to the estate directly, considering how these expenses are imposed on the estate.

 This is a short version of everything you need to know about the wrongful death act.
-Of course, there are a lot more ins and outs that are explained through the law itself, but in the event of wrongful death that can easily be pursued, these are your options and your deadlines for filing the lawsuit in Aurora.
+Of course, there are a lot more ins and outs that are explained through the law itself, but in the event of wrongful death that can easily be pursued, these are your options and your deadlines for filing the lawsuit.
 Call an Aurora wrongful death lawyer now to discuss your situation.